 Council Tax Support

-Council Tax Support was introduced in April 2013 as a localised scheme in order to help people on a low income with their council tax.
+A localised scheme in order to help people on a low income with their Council Tax.

 Help can also be provided based on the gross weekly income of all other adults sharing your home, as long as they are not your partner, not responsible for council tax or not paying you rent.